 Capistramo Beach is opposite the hotel.
 I walk across to it but there’s a headland that juts out that will block the final dive of the sun into the sea.
 However, it’s quite a reasonable view overall and it’s better than nothing.
 There’s a few clouds around but it’s not too bad a sunset.
 I suppose if you live here the sunset’s not that important but it’s poor customer service for hotel staff not to be able to advise customers about it.

 The End Of The Pacific Coast Highway

-The official end (or start of course) of the Pacific Coast Highway is Capistramo Beach and in fact, when driving around the next day, I see a sign that indicates that point is 200 yards south of the hotel, so the road the hotel’s on is actually the start / end of the PCH.
+The official end (or start of course) of the Pacific Coast Highway is Capistramo Beach.
+When driving around the next day, I see a sign that indicates the exact point is 200 yards south of the hotel.
+So the road the hotel’s on is actually the start / end of the PCH.
 How cool is that?
 You can see it here.
-(There’s an alternative view that says it terminates where Hwy 1 joins I-5 S, but there are two local signs that indicate it’s at the Beach.)
+(There’s an alternative view that says it terminates where Hwy 1 joins I-5 S, but there are two local signs that indicate it is at the Beach.)

 Breakfast is not included in my room rate and at $14.95 a shot I’m not paying that.
 So I do get the car out – after a short rest – to nip around the corner to find a supermarket for some supplies to stock my fridge.
 Yes, finally I have a fridge in the room!
 The ocean view I paid for on the room is OK but it’s not a cheap rate.
 I’m disappointed with the view to be honest.